Nonprofit-Open-Data-Collective/r-crash-course/packages.md

 ---

-If you don't have a background in computer science but want to learn data programming the process of getting started can be both exciting and overwhelming.
+If you don't have a background in computer science but want to learn data programming, the process of getting started can be both exciting and overwhelming.

-The resources are this site are meant to introduce you to a few of the powerful data science tools that have been built with and for the R language, one of the most popular data programming languages among academics and scientists.
+Resources available on this site are meant to introduce you to a few of the powerful data science tools that have been built with and for the R language, one of the most popular data programming languages for academics and social scientists.

 There is no right way to get started.
 Some enroll in formal university classes, some learn on the job, and others find online resources for self-study.